-High-speed/Bullet trains: Second class reserved seats are booked for our groups on high-speed/bullet trains; there will be toilet facilities on board.
+Bullet trains: Second class reserved seats are booked for our groups on bullet trains; there will be toilet facilities on board.
 Due to the limited space on bullet trains, a separate luggage transfer service will be arranged for all suitcases (1 case per person).
 You will need to pack a separate overnight bag to carry on the train as your suitcase will not arrive until the following day after a bullet train journey.
-Your guide will indicate when you will need to prepare for this throughout your tour.
+You guide will indicate when you will need to prepare for this throughout your tour.